Ayoh - Shop now

 Customers say

 Customers find this book highly readable and insightful, particularly noting its ability to express complex financial concepts clearly.
-The book is well-organized by subject and serves as a complete collection of Buffett's thoughts, making it a valuable reference.
-They appreciate the writing style, describing it as intelligent and easy to understand, and consider it worth purchasing for its value investing content.
-The book receives positive feedback for its ethical approach, with one customer highlighting its humorous presentation of ethical principles.
+The essays are well-organized by subject and provide great lessons for both life and business.
+Customers appreciate the writing style, describing it as intelligent and easy to understand.
+They value the content, with one customer noting it's the only Buffett book with his actual words, and they consider it worth the purchase price.
+The book receives positive feedback for its ethical content, with one review highlighting its humorous approach to ethical principles.

 AI-generated from the text of customer reviews